FortiShield/fortishield-qa/tests/check_files/test_filesystem_integrity/README.md

 # Filesystem integrity test
-Wazuh - Quality Assurance system test that checks the filesystem integrity after a Wazuh installation/uninstallation/update.
+Fortishield - Quality Assurance system test that checks the filesystem integrity after a Fortishield installation/uninstallation/update.

 The test is run using `qa-ctl` via the `launcher.py` located in the module directory.
 This launcher creates the `qa-ctl` configuration, generates the playbooks that perform the actions, and calls `qa-ctl` itself.
 Finally, a test is launched